alfnihilus/alfnihilus/README.md

 ### Hi there, I'm Alfian Valentino! 👋

-I am a **Nanotechnology Engineering** student, passionate about bridging the gap between pure science and computational technology.
+Passionate about bridging the gap between pure science and computational technology.
 My goal is to leverage AI and secure data systems to revolutionize drug discovery and medical diagnostics.

 ---